teifip/gke-demo/docs/webgui.md

 ## Deploy the WebGUI

 The WebGUI application is written in [Node.js](https://nodejs.org/en/).
-All the code and its accompanying `Dockerfile` is in the `webgui` directory of this repository.
+All the code and its accompanying `Dockerfile` are in the `webgui` directory of this repository.

 This section illustrates:
 - The use of the Google [global HTTP load balancer](https://cloud.google.com/compute/docs/load-balancing/http/) as [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), with static IP address and with TLS enabled;